Zachacious/Zabyrinth/README.md

  - This project was a learning experience and therefore the code may not be well commented and much of it could be done better, however, it works.
  - The code it not intended to be compiled.
 It is intentionally missing some files namely the cocos2dx stuff.
- - This project was made open source to be a source of example code for a complete cocos2dx physics game.
+ - I release most of the code for this project to be a source of example code for a complete cocos2dx physics game.
  - points of interest may be the physics handling as well as the random maze generator.

 thnx,

 -Zach